-English Language Proficiency Assessment (ELPA).
-All students eligible for services under Title III of the No Child Left Behind Act of 2001 (NCLB) must be tested annually to determine their level of English Language Proficiency.
+- English Language Proficiency Assessment (ELPA).
+All students eligible for services under Title III of the Elementary and Secondary Education Act (ESEA) must be tested annually to determine their level of English Language Proficiency.
 The English Language Proficiency Assessment (ELPA) is Oregon's computer-delivered assessment testing student proficiency in listening, speaking, reading, and writing in English, grades K-12.
-For more information, see Part VII - English Language Learners and Appendix H - Requirements for ELPA Administration.
+For more information, see Part VII English Language Learners and Appendix H Requirements for ELPA Administration. - OAKS Extended Assessments (include Reading, Writing, Mathematics, and Science).
+OAKS Extended Assessments are available options for students whose IEPs specify an alternate assessment.
+For more information, see Appendix I OAKS Extended Assessment. - New for 2013-14, ODE will offer a Kindergarten Assessment.
+The Kindergarten Assessment is a required assessment for all students entering kindergarten.
+This new assessment is a critical component of Oregon's efforts towards an integrated Preschool to Workforce system and will measure areas of school readiness.
+For more information, see Appendix L Kindergarten Assessment.